Reducing mental health stigma at work

 - Reduced turnover and costs associated with recruitment and training

-- Attraction of qualified talent that prefer a workplace that supports mental health
+- Attraction of qualified talent that prefers a workplace that supports mental health

 - Reduced sick leave as employees are supported to remain productive at work

 - Corporate and social responsibility in providing a workplace that is supportive of all employees

 - Improved performance by supporting employees to contribute their best work

 With concerns about mental health continually rising in Australia, it’s never been more important for organisations to know how to support their employees, while providing a positive work culture and environment for all staff.

 Some effective strategies and good practices that protect and promote mental health in the workplace are as follows: